trystanharmon-ship-it/umamusume-auto-train/README.md

 - Checks mood
 - Handle debuffs
 - Rest
-- Prioritizes G1 races if available for fan farming
+- Selectable G1 races in the race schedule
 - Stat target feature, if a stat already hits the target, skip training that one
 - Auto-purchase skill
 - Web Interface for easier configuration